bash/terminal-unsolicited-reports/readme.md

 ### Unsolicited Report
 Terminals send an *unsolicited report* when the *effective value* of a *tracked query* changes.

-Unsolicited reports always use the *canonical form* if the original query was in canonical form.
-If the original query is not in canonical form it is left undefined what form the report uses.
+Unsolicited reports always use the *canonical form* of the one-time report if the *tracked query* was in *canonical form*.
+If the *tracked query* was not in canonical form, then it is left undefined what form the report uses.

-Terminals may report a change even if the *effective value* has not changed. \
+Terminals may report a change even if the *effective value* has not changed [^feedback-loop].
-Programs that have continuous reporting enabled *and* want to use an OSC sequence to set the queried value have to be careful to avoid a feedback loop.

 Terminals may choose to bundle up reports (e.g. to avoid reporting multiple changes in quick succession) and deliver them with a short delay.
 Reports are emitted in the same order as the changes have occurred in.
 When multiple changes occur in one bundling interval the order is determined by the first change.

+[^feedback-loop]:
+	Applications that have continuous reporting enabled
+    *and* want to use an OSC sequence to set the queried value have to be careful to avoid a possible feedback loop.

 ### Effective Value
 The *effective value* of a palette color is the value reported in response to a one-time `OSC` query (e.g. `OSC 11 ; ?`).